wizeline/apprenticeship-crypto/README.md

 For submitting your work, you should follow these steps:

-1. Create a pull request with your code, targeting the master branch of the repository golang-bootcamp-2020.
+1. Create a pull request with your code, targeting the master branch of your repository.
-2. Fill this [form](pending...) including the PR’s url
+2. Fill this PR [template](https://github.com/wizeline/wize-docs/blob/master/development/git-contributing-guidelines.md#pull-requests) to clearly state your changes
+3. Add your mentor as reviewer
-3. Stay tune for feedback
+4. Stay tune for feedback
-4. Do the changes according to your mentor's comments
+5. Do the changes according to your mentor's comments

 ## Documentation